aparnashrirakshakn/weather-journal-app/README.md

 # Setup

 1. Sign up to create API credentials on  [Open Weather API](https://openweathermap.org/api)  website
-2. Create `weather-service.json` in the `weather-journal-app` directory to contain the following -
+2. In the `weather-service.json` file in the `weather-journal-app` directory, paste your API key

 	```
 	{